kyma-project/kyma/docs/api-gateway/08-01-expose-service.md

 type: Tutorials
 ---

-This tutorial shows how to expose services using the API Gateway Controller for the `GET` method.
+This tutorial shows how to expose services using the API Gateway Controller for the `GET` and `POST` methods.

 The tutorial comes with a sample HttpBin service deployment.